payne911/PieMenu/README.md

 /* Setting up and creating the widget. */ PieMenu.PieMenuStyle style = new PieMenu.PieMenuStyle();
 style.sliceColor = new Color(.33f,.33f,.33f,1); // "style" variables affect the way the widget looks
-PieMenu menu = new PieMenu(batch, skin.getRegion("white"), style, 80); // "white" would be a 1x1 white pixel
+PieMenu menu = new PieMenu(skin.getRegion("white"), style, 80); // "white" would be a 1x1 white pixel

 /* Adding a listener. */
 menu.addListener(new ChangeListener() {